owengombas/discord.ts/README.md

   <br/>
 </p>

-# ⚠️ DEPRECATIOn & Maintained project
+# ⚠️ DEPRECATION & Maintained project
 This repo is no longer maintained due to my studies, but a fork of the project is active and maintained by @oceanroleplay and the community.
 [Please use their version of the project available here: github.com/oceanroleplay/discord.ts](https://github.com/oceanroleplay/discord.ts).

 > Known as [discordx](https://www.npmjs.com/package/discordx) on NPM